Solar and batteries can power the world

 What conclusions can we draw?

-Briefly on the assumptions (more below): The system cost is higher than the solar levelised cost, because it also includes the costs of the batteries and backup power, as well as accounting for curtailment.
-Utility-scale solar PV and batteries are sized to minimise the costs for meeting a constant demand based on hourly weather data from 2011.
+Briefly on the assumptions (more below): The system cost is higher than the solar levelised cost because it also includes the costs of the batteries and backup power for the full demand, as well as accounting for curtailment.
+Utility-scale solar PV and batteries are sized to minimise the costs for meeting a constant demand for each of the 8760 hours in weather data from 2011.
 The 1° by 1° pixels are chosen based on where the population is densest, representing where 99.9% of the population lives.
 The model is based on model.energy but without the hydrogen storage.
-The most important economic data is based on the Danish Energy Agency Technology Database for 2030 in 2020 euros: solar PV installed cost 384 €/kWp, Lithium-ion battery installed cost 157 €/kWh.
+The most important economic data is based on the Danish Energy Agency Technology Database for 2030 in 2020 euros: solar PV installed cost 384 €/kWp, lithium-ion battery installed cost 157 €/kWh.
 By 2050 these reduce to 293 €/kWp and 83 €/kWh respectively.
 The solar costs include 50 €/kW for transformer and grid connection, but no further grid costs are included.
 Additional assumptions: cost of capital 5%, cost of backup generator with 50% efficiency 1000 €/kWel, cost of backup fuel (based roughly on fossil gas) 30 €/MWhth.
 There is more information below including instructions on how to adjust the results if you don't like the inputs.

 The full set of technical assumptions, mostly leaning on the Danish Energy Agency Technology Database, can be found here: